 RebelBetting has around 90 bookmakers, the highest of any of the major software packages.
 Unfortunately, it only scans for arbs on 10 sports, which is a little disappointing.

 You will find fewer arbs with RebelBetting than with BetBurger, largely because they do not cover as many sports.
 However, the 10 sports that they do cover are the ones that produce the most arbs, so you aren’t missing out too much.

 You can filter arbs by profit margin, bookmaker and type.
 The software also gives you an estimate of the arb reliability, which is essentially an indicator of the likelihood that one of the bookmakers will void your bet (due to palpable error or similar).
 I quite like this feature, and it’s good that you can filter arbs by reliability too.

 RebelBetting also allows you to place your bets directly from their software, which acts as its own web browser.
 This keeps all of your betting activity separate from your web browsing, which prevents the bookmakers from tracking you with cookies.

 This is an excellent feature.

-Overall, RebelBetting has put together an excellent arbitrage betting software package and they offer it for free with the only restriction being a 0.6% limit on arb profitability.
+Overall, RebelBetting has put together an excellent sure betting software package and they offer it for free with the only restriction being a 0.6% limit on arb profitability.

-It has a very clean, uncluttered interface, but is packed with all of the necessary features for serious arbing.
+It has a very clean, uncluttered interface, but is packed with all of the necessary features for serious sure betting.

 Download the RebelBetting software for free via their website (link below):